Slide 1 of 14

-Caspar Beach, Mendocino county: In the small coastal town of Caspar lies the campground of Caspar Headlands State Beach, located in a deep, sandy cove and bustling with kite flyers, boogie boarders and fishermen.
-The tent sites, sheltered by near 100-foot canyon cliffs, offer showers, picnic tables and fire rings, and full hookups are available for RVs.
-Rates are $42 (tent walk-in) to $80 (ocean view, tents only, 6 people).
+Caspar Beach, Mendocino County: In the small coastal town of Caspar lies the campground of Caspar Headlands State Beach, located in a deep, sandy cove and bustling with kite flyers, boogie boarders and fishermen.
+The tent sites, sheltered by near 100-foot canyon cliffs, offer showers, picnic tables and fire rings, and full hookups are available for RVs. $42 (tent walk-in) to $80 (ocean view, tents only, 6 people).
 10% lodging tax on all tent and RV campsites.
 14441 Point Cabrillo Dr., Caspar, 707-964-3306.
+(Courtesy photo)

 Slide 10 of 14

-Westport Beach RV Park and Campground, Mendocino county: Located some 17 miles north of Fort Bragg, just off Shoreline Highway 1, this 50-acre privately-owned campground offers beach-side camping in the sand, on grassy sites and along a creek.
+Westport Beach RV Park and Campground, Mendocino County: Located some 17 miles north of Fort Bragg, just off Shoreline Highway 1, this 50-acre privately-owned campground offers beach-side camping in the sand, on grassy sites and along a creek.
 Campers can wander along the private sandy beach, wade, surf, boogie board and play frisbee, or take advantage of seasonal fishing and abalone diving.
 Accommodations include 75 full hook-up RV sites, 50 tent sites, and 5 group sites.
 Rates are $50 (beach tent, two people) to $68 (premium full hook-up RV).
 10% lodging tax on all tent and RV campsites.
 37700 North Highway 1, Westport, 707-964-2964.
 (Courtesy photo)

 Slide 11 of 14

-Anchor Bay, Mendocino county: This private, six-acre beach campground, stretched along a narrow gulch lined with ferns, redwoods and other native coastal plants, offers serene campsites on the beach complete with fire pits, picnic tables and water hookups.
+Anchor Bay, Mendocino County: This private, six-acre beach campground, stretched along a narrow gulch lined with ferns, redwoods and other native coastal plants, offers serene campsites on the beach complete with fire pits, picnic tables and water hookups.
 Popular beach activities here include fishing, kayaking, snorkeling, surfing or simply bathing in the sun and watching the waves lap the shore.
-Rates are $42-$54 per night (one site includes a family of 2 adults and up to 4 children under 18, and one vehicle).
+Reservations recommended. $42-$54 per night (one site includes a family of 2 adults and up to 4 children under 18, and one vehicle).
 35400 South Highway 1, Gualala, 707-884-4222.
+(Shutterstock)

 Slide 12 of 14